Exhibits & Programs

 STEAM Power: Turn On The Heat With Creativity & Innovation In Teaching

-Pacific Science Center proudly partners with EMP Museum and the Bill & Melinda Gates Foundation Visitor Center to bring teachers STEAM Power, a day dedicated to inspiring and supporting educators in STEAM (science, technology, engineering, arts and math).
+Pacific Science Center proudly partners with the Museum of Pop Culture and the Bill & Melinda Gates Foundation Visitor Center to bring teachers STEAM Power, a day dedicated to inspiring and supporting educators in STEAM (science, technology, engineering, arts and math).
 Take part in your choice of two, 2-hour, skill-based workshops at these three Seattle Center area venues, a stimulating full lunch keynote and tasty snacks throughout the day.
 These workshops are designed especially for educators addressing a broad spectrum of STEAM learning, highlighting key topics from each organization’s specific areas of expertise, taught by each organization’s staff and professional educators.

 Saturday, February 11, 2017 | 8:30 a.m. – 4:30 p.m.